carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``noalias`` metadata can specifically be specified not to alias with some other collection of memory access instructions that carry ``alias.scope`` metadata.
 Each type of metadata specifies a list of scopes where each scope has an id and a domain.

 When evaluating an aliasing query, if for some domain, the set of scopes with that domain in one instruction's ``alias.scope`` list is a subset of (or equal to) the set of scopes for that domain in another instruction's ``noalias`` list, then the two memory accesses are assumed not to alias.

+Because scopes in one domain don't affect scopes in other domains, separate domains can be used to compose multiple independent noalias sets.
+This is used for example during inlining.
+As the noalias function parameters are turned into noalias scope metadata, a new domain is used every time the function is inlined.

 The metadata identifying each domain is itself a list containing one or two entries.
 The first entry is the name of the domain.
 Note that if the name is a